William-A-B/fbmcctf/README.md

 Maven should generate a jar file which will be located within `./target`

 Place this jar file within the `plugins` folder and then startup your server, the plugin should then work

+# TODO
+## Next Features
+- Allow ninja to heal by sneaking - copy medic heal mechanic, but make it only work when sneaking
+## Bugs to Fix
+- When switching from a class with armour to one without, the armour will remain equipped. e.g. switching from medic to ninja, the ninja will still have golden armour
+- Make Ninja flashbomb not affect the thrower
+- Sometimes soup doesn't use itself up.